 - Section 1.1.
 Registered Office.
 The Church shall comply with the requirements of the Act and maintain a registered office and registered agent in Washington.
 The registered office may be, but need not be, identical with the Church's principal office.
-The board of advisors & accountability may change the registered office and the registered agent as provided in the Act. - Section 1.2.
+The board of elders may change the registered office and the registered agent as provided in the Act. - Section 1.2.
 Other Offices.
-The Church may also have offices at such other places, either within or without the State of Washington, as the board of advisors & accountability may from time to time to determine or as the business of the Church may require.
+The Church may also have offices at such other places, either within or without the State of Washington, as the board of elders may from time to determine or as the business of the Church may require.